Back to species list

 Introduction

-A bird species in the family Leiothrichidae.
-Found in southwest China (Sichuan, Yunnan, and Guangxi provinces) and northwest Vietnam.
-Inhabits forest, secondary growth, scrub, and bamboo from 900 to 3,000 meters elevation.
-An elusive species that travels in pairs or small groups in dense cover near the forest floor.
-Little is known about its reproductive habits, though breeding in China occurs during June and July.
+A species in the family Leiothrichidae found in south-west China and north-west Vietnam.
+It inhabits forest, secondary growth, scrub, and bamboo at elevations from 900 to 3,000 metres.
+The bird is elusive, traveling in pairs or small groups in dense cover near the forest floor.

 Description

-A medium-sized babbler approximately 27 to 28 centimeters long.
-The plumage is predominantly brown with extensive red coloration in the wings and tail.
-The crown and ear-coverts are grey with dark streaking.
-The throat is dark.
+27 to 28 centimetres (11 inches) long.
+Plumage is mostly brown with large areas of red in the wings and tail.
+The crown and ear-coverts are grey with dark streaks, and the throat is dark.
 The bill and feet are blackish.

 Identification